aliceparedes/aliceparedes/README.md

-# hello! i'm alice ᵕ̈
+# Hello!
+I'm Alice ᵕ̈

 Economics & Information Science student at [Columbia University](https://columbia.edu), in the dual degree with [Sciences Po Paris](https://sciencespo.fr).
 Minoring in Artificial Intelligence.
 Based between New York and Lima.